jwu02/com3504_bird_watching/README.md

 - In the Sighting Details page, user can see more information about the sighting: User's name(Author), Date and time, the identification, a description made by author, the sighting image, A description and a link from DBPedia.
 Finally, A chat system in the bottom.
-- In the detail page, user can update the identification by click `Update Identification`.
+- In the detail page, user can update the identification by click `Change Identification`.
 - When system go online again, will merge the sighting made in offline to the database, user can see them in homepage too